visum/space-rocks/README.md

 ### How to spell "optimization"
 o-p-t-i-m-i-z-a-t-i-o-n

+### Craftsmanship
+Craftsmanship is maybe part talent, but is much more about patience, dicipline, and discipline.

 ## Acknowledgements
 I work closely day-to-day with [Jared Barnes](https://github.com/jaredjbarnes) and am therefore heavily influenced by his ideas.
 He's working on a [game engine of his own](https://github.com/jaredjbarnes/SimpleGameEngine), and we share ideas.